Transipedia/Annotate-contigs/README.md

 - **mode**: can be either "index" or "table".

-  "index": Use this when running the pipeline for the first time to build the index.
+  "index": Use this when running the pipeline for the first time to build the indexes.
   "table": Use this if the STAR and Minimap2 indexes already exist, and you only need to generate the table.

 - **input_file**: Path to the file containing sequences to annotate (supports tsv/csv, gzipped or uncompressed).
 Example in (data/input_file.tsv)